Chr0nos/tortoise_serializer/README.md

 class BookCreationSerializer(ModelSerializer[Book]):
     title: str
-    # here ofc it's a bit weird to create the shelves with the books but
+    # here of course it's a bit weird to create the shelves with the books but
     # it's only for the example
     shelf: ShelfCreationSerializer